strangetom/ingredient-parser/docs/source/start/index.rst

 Multiple ingredient sentences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :func:`parse_multiple_ingredients <ingredient_parser.parsers.parse_multiple_ingredients>` function is provided as a convenience function.
+The :func:`parse_multiple_ingredients <ingredient_parser.parsers.parse_multiple_ingredients>` function is provided for convenience.
 It accepts a list of ingredient sentences as it's input and returns a list of :class:`ParsedIngredient <ingredient_parser.postprocess.ParsedIngredient>` objects with the parsed information.
 It has the same optional arguments as :func:`parse_ingredient <ingredient_parser.parsers.parse_ingredient>`.

 .. code:: python